Ecologically-Based Family Therapy (EBFT)

 • Status — Participants were recruited from two local runaway shelters in Albuquerque, NM.

-Participants were randomly assigned to either the Ecologically-Based Family Therapy (EBFT) condition or the service as usual (SAU) condition.
-The Form 90 was used to assess the quantity and frequency of drug and alcohol use.
-To further validate self-reported drug use, urine toxicology screens were collected for adolescents at pretreatment and the first post-treatment follow-up point (it was beyond the financial scope of the study to collect urine samples at each follow-up point).
-Among other measures, psychological functioning was assessed using the Youth Self-Report of the Child Behavior Checklist (CBCL) and the Beck Depression Inventory (BDI).
-Overall, participants who received EBFT showed a greater reduction in overall substance use compared to those assigned to SAU.
+The purpose of the study was to report on the impact of Ecologically Based Family Therapy (EBFT) on substance use, HIV risk, psychological and family functioning, and diagnostic status over time compared to service as usual (SAU) through the runaway shelter.
+Participants were randomly assigned to either the EBFT condition or the SAU condition.
+Measures utilized include the Form 90, the Youth Self-Report (YSR) of the Child Behavior Checklist (CBCL), the Beck Depression Inventory (BDI), and urine toxicology screens were collected for adolescents at pretreatment and the first post-treatment follow-up point.
+Results indicate that overall, participants who received EBFT showed a greater reduction in overall substance use compared to those assigned to SAU.
 Among youth who reported physical and sexual abuse, those assigned to EBFT reported fewer problem consequences and reported a reduction in the number of different drugs used over time compared to those in SAU.
-Limitations of the study include the reliance on youth self-report of their family environment and their own behavior.
+Limitations include, did not conduct independent ratings of treatment fidelity for EBFT, lack of generalizability of findings to runaway youth in other parts of the country that have different ethnic and racial compositions, and the reliance on youth self-report of their family environment and their own behavior.

-Length of post-intervention follow-up: 6 and 12 month post-intervention follow-ups.
+Length of controlled postintervention follow-up: 6 and 12 months.

 Type of Study: Randomized controlled trial